Library Collaboration in RDM

 Sourcing research data management (RDM) capacities through multi-institutional collaborative arrangements involves assessing benefits and costs.
 Academic libraries need to be able to make informed choices about when to source RDM capacities through collective effort, and when to choose an alternative sourcing arrangement.
-Library Collaboration in RDM, an OCLC Research project, aims to help academic libraries make intentional, strategic choices about collaboration in RDM.
+Library Collaboration in RDM, an OCLC Research project, aims to help academic libraries make intentional, strategic choices about collaboration in the RDM space and beyond.

 As Lorcan Dempsey recently observed, “it is not simply more collaboration that is needed – it is a strategic view of collaboration. . . .
 There should be active, informed decision-making about what needs to be done locally and what would benefit from stronger coordination or consolidation within collaborative organizations.”

 This is the starting point for the Library Collaboration in RDM research project.
 We examine what “active, informed decision-making” means in the context of choosing collaboratively sourced RDM capacities.
-Questions addressed include: What circumstances suggest that working collectively with other institutions might be a better choice than other sourcing options for acquiring capacities within the RDM service space?
+Questions addressed include: What circumstances suggest that working collectively with other institutions might be a better choice than other sourcing options for acquiring capacities?
 How can libraries overcome barriers to collective action and improve existing collaborative arrangements?